 Some conveyancing solicitors in Buckinghamshire offer their services on an hourly basis others work on a fixed fee.

-Our panel of conveyancing solicitors work on a fixed legal fee basis, with no nasty surprises.
+Your conveyancing solicitor will work on a fixed legal fee basis, with no nasty surprises.
 Your conveyancing quote will explain what you will pay when your home sale or purchase completes.

 If, for any reason at all, your home sale or purchase does not go ahead, you will be covered by our No Sale, No Fee guarantee.